The Miracle Of Cataract Surgery: The Blind Can See Again

 The entire operation takes four minutes.
 Some more complicated cases take longer.
 It can be harder to work on a person with an extremely deep eye socket.
 Also if the patient has suffered from trachoma or some other eye disease in the past, the cataract surgery might take up to 20 minutes.
 But even then this is a relatively quick procedure.

-"It doesn't really cost very much money," Oliva says, "and it's insane that there's so many people waiting around for cataract surgery, people that could have their sight restored by a simple and inexpensive operation.
+"It doesn't really cost very much money," Oliva says, "and it's insane that there's so many people waiting around for cataract surgery, people that could have their sight restored by a simple and inexpensive operation."

 Oliva has been a board member of the Himalayan Cataract Project for more than a decade.
 He regularly does mass surgical campaigns in Asia and parts of sub-Saharan Africa.